kadena-community/kadena.js/packages/libs/client/NEW_README.md

 ### EckoWallet

-We developed two functions for `sign` and `quicksign` protocols with EckoWallet;
+The following functions provide the `sign` and `quicksign` protocols for EckoWallet to return a `sign` function and other properties:
-both functions return a sign function that has the following properties as well:

 ```typescript
 const { isInstalled, isConnected, connect } = createEckoWalletSign();